-Note 9-Note payable
+Note 10-Note payable

 The Organization entered into a note payable agreement with an individual in the amount of \$146,223 in 2005.
 The note was amended in June 2008 to require annual principal payments of \$10,000 per year until the note is repaid.
-No principal payments have been made on the note payable since 2012.
-The note is unsecured, non-interest bearing, and considered due on demand.
-Subsequent to the year ended June 30, 2019, the note was paid in full.
+No principal payments were been made on the note payable from 2012 through 2019.
+The note was unsecured, non-interest bearing, and considered due on demand.
+During the year ended June 30, 2020, the note was paid in full.

-Note 10-Line of credit
+Note 11-Line of credit

 The Organization has a \$125,000 line of credit with a bank bearing interest at the bank's index rate plus 0.5%.
-The line of credit is unsecured.
-The line of credit has a maturity date of February 28, 2020.
-At June 30, 2019, no borrowings were outstanding under the line of credit agreement.
+The line of credit has a maturity date of February 28, 2021.
+At June 30, 2020, no borrowings were outstanding under the line of credit agreement.
 The note is secured by one of the board-designated endowments.

-Note 11-Retirement plan
+Note 12-Retirement plan

 The Organization sponsors a retirement plan covering all employees who work a minimum of 1,000 hours for two consecutive years without a break in service of 12 months or more.
 The Organization will contribute 4% of an employee's base salary to the plan.
 Employees who contribute 2% of their salary to the pension plan will receive an additional 1% employer contribution increasing the overall employer contribution to 5%.
-The Organization made contributions of \$12,532 and \$9,498 (unaudited) to the plan during the years ended June 30, 2019 and 2018, respectively.
+The Organization made contributions of \$12,411 and \$12,532 to the plan during the years ended June 30, 2020 and 2019, respectively.

-Note 12-Operational services and building maintenance agreement
+Note 13-Operational services and building maintenance agreement

 The Organization leases office space under an operational services and building maintenance agreement.
-Total expense incurred under this agreement for the years ended June 30, 2019 and 2018 amounted to \$86,730 and \$87,453 (unaudited), respectively.
+Total expense incurred under this agreement for the years ended June 30, 2020 and 2019 amounted to \$88,464 and \$86,730, respectively.